 FREE SOFTWARE FOR PLANNING

-Before starting to really work, you should know what to do.
+Before starting to really work, you should know what you need to do.
 Remote work sometimes requires our plans to dramatically change.
 This concerns future tasks and the general direction of upcoming projects and management.
 Remote work must adapt to specific circumstances quickly.

-With Google Calendar you may not only look at the dates and months, but also build approximate tasks for specific time periods.
+With Google Calendar you can not only look at the dates and months, but also build approximate tasks for specific time periods.
 It integrates with Google Keep and Tasks, so you will be able to leave some notes and create some tasks already at the stage of planning!

 TASK ASSIGNMENT SOFTWARE